 If any family members feel they have been unfairly dealt with in the Will, they can contest the Will.
 This inheritance dispute usually draws out the process.
 Sometimes parents may lend a financial hand to their offspring to pay for university, the deposit on a house or a new car.
 It is crucial to be very clear about whether or not those injections of cash were loans or gifts as part of estate planning so that other family members are not drawn into an inheritance dispute.
 Include whether any debts owed to you by family or friends should be forgiven upon your death.
 The clearer you are in your estate plan, the less likely that conflict will arise later on.

 3. How often should a Will be updated?

-A good lawyer would recommend updating your estate plan at least every few years.
+would recommend updating your estate plan at least every few years.
 In addition, it is advisable to revisit your Well each time there are changes in relationships, especially marriage, divorce and new births.
 There are instances in law where changes in family dynamics can invalidate Wills, so it is vital to ensure that you update your Wills each time you experience a change in family and assets.
 If you don’t, you could end up dying intestate.